Hitachi, Ltd Statement

 Statement in Accordance with the UK Modern Slavery Act 2015

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 for the fiscal year ended March 31, 2016 and articulates the steps that Hitachi, Ltd. has taken to ensure that slavery or human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 for the fiscal year ended March 31, 2017 and articulates the steps that Hitachi, Ltd. has taken to minimize the risk of slavery or human trafficking in our supply chains or in any part of our business.

-Hitachi, Ltd. and the subsidiaries have Group policies and guidelines to show our approach and commitment to addressing modern slavery:
+Hitachi, Ltd. and its subsidiaries have Group policies and guidelines to show our approach and commitment to addressing modern slavery:

 - Hitachi Group Codes of Conduct